Photo of Kevin Coates

 Kevin Coates

-Kevin Coates advises clients on critical antitrust matters drawing on his extensive public sector experience in the Directorate-General for Competition of the European Commission ("DG COMP"), most recently as Head of a Cartel Unit.
+Kevin Coates advises clients on strategic antitrust and other government investigation issues drawing on twenty years of public sector experience in the Directorate-General for Competition of the European Commission ("DG COMP") and ten years of private sector experience as in-house counsel and in private practice.

-Prior to joining DG Comp, he served as in-house Counsel at AOL Europe where he was responsible for antitrust and regulatory issues for AOL subsidiary companies in the UK, Germany, France and the Netherlands.
+Kevin also served as in-house Counsel at AOL Europe where he was responsible for antitrust and regulatory issues for AOL subsidiary companies in the UK, Germany, France and the Netherlands.

-Mr. Coates is the author of “Competition Law and Regulation of Technology Markets” published by Oxford University Press in 2011.
+He co-wrote the IP and the telecoms and media chapters in Faull & Nikpay’s "EC Law of Competition," and is the author of “Competition Law and Regulation of Technology Markets” published by Oxford University Press in 2011.
+He was a Hauser Global Fellow at NYU School of Law in 2009/2010.

 2023 saw a number of developments concerning the interplay between sustainability considerations and competition policy.
 This blog post highlights the five key developments that businesses need to know when collaborating to achieve sustainable aims.